 2. Plant Marigolds

 Some swear by this method!
 Apparently, chiggers do not like marigolds, so plant some around your home.
-Not only will you repel chiggers, your flower garden will be extra beautiful.
+Not only will you repel chiggers, but your flower garden will also be extra beautiful.

 For your lawn, sprinkle food grade DE to repel chiggers.
 The rule of thumb for this method is 5 pounds per 1000 square feet.